How to Plan Ahead to Optimize Your Time in the Lab

 Keep Up with Publications

 Schedule time (or use inactive time during experiments) to keep updated on key publications in your field.
-Subscribe to publication alerts (e.g. NCBI) or curation services (e.g. Science Newsletters) to save time finding papers relevant to your research.
+Subscribe to publication alerts (e.g. NCBI) or curation services (e.g. Science News) to save time finding papers relevant to your research.

 Klara from the University of Lausanne shared the following tip on staying up to date with publications:

 During 5-minute centrifugation steps, I like to go through my notification emails from PubMed that alert me weekly about new publications in my field of research.
 This is a great time window to scroll through the latest publications and save the most relevant ones on my desktop, so I can later come back and read them in detail!

 Get curated lists of articles from fields you care about sent to your inbox.

 Always book time on shared equipment (e.g. flow cytometer) in advance.
 If possible, you may want to schedule some extra time in case your experiment does not go exactly as planned.

 Check Your Reagents